miriamwanjo/Udacity-Azure-CI-CD-Pipeline/README.md

   ### Continuous Delivery - Azure Pipelines & Azure App Service
    1. On the Azure portal, navigate to Azure Devops organizations, and create a new project, under service connection ensure that its connected to your subscription and       resource group.
-   2. On the Azure terminal, create an app service and deploy your app: az webapp up --sku F1 -n <yourappservicename> **the name has to be unique
+   2. On the Azure terminal, create an app service and deploy your app: az webapp up --sku F1 -n <yourappservicename>

+        **the name has to be unique
         To verify the depoyed application on your browser go to https://<your-appservice>.azurewebsites.net/ and you should see the words in the html part on the app.py file
        ![app url verification](https://user-images.githubusercontent.com/41089682/111698561-fa913880-8804-11eb-8041-24c3fdbc2c83.PNG)

-   3. On the terminal, perfomr a prediction to ensure that everything is working by running ./make_predict_azure_app.sh
+   3. On the terminal, perform a prediction to ensure that everything is working by running ./make_predict_azure_app.sh
        < If you get an error, run
        chmod +x make_predict_azure_app.sh first